cjackson202/aoai_mysql_api/api/MySQL_API/readme.md

-# NO_RAG_API
+# MySQL_API

 ## Overview
-The NO_RAG_API is designed to capture metadata from each Azure OpenAI API call and store it in a MySQL database.
+The MySQL_API is designed to capture metadata from each Azure OpenAI API call and store it in a MySQL database.
 The metadata captured includes prompts (system & user), tokens, completions, models, costs, and projects.
 This metadata is not limited and can be adjusted to capture more metadata based on needs.
 Inside the MySQL database, the data is organized in a relational schema, ensuring efficient storage and retrieval from the project level, meaning this database can be used for more than one application.
 ***Note: ONLY FOR Azure OpenAI Solutions that do not include RAG methods***.

 ## Contents
-This sub-directory contains two main Python scripts:
+This sub-directory contains 1 python API script and 3 python API tester scripts (Chat, RAG (Index), RAG (Query)):
+### Python API script
-1. `norag_mysql_api.py`: This is a FastAPI python application created to insert the Azure OpenAI metadata into the MySQL database after each completion from the API call.
+1. `mysql_api.py`: This is a FastAPI python application created to insert the Azure OpenAI metadata into the MySQL database after each completion from the API call.
     To date, only the following Azure OpenAI components are compatible with this API:
     - **Models**:
         - gpt-4o (2024-05-13 and 2024-08-06)
         - gpt-4o-mini (2024-07-18)
+        - text-embedding-ada-002 (2)
     - **Regions**:
         - East US 2
-2. `call_norag_api.py`: This python script serves as a tester script where you can test the API on your Azure OpenAI instance.
+### Python API tester scripts
+Note: All tester scripts located in `/api_testers`
+1. `call_norag_api.py`: Designed to test the MySQL API using eligible GPT models specifically for chat scenarios where Retrieval-Augmented Generation (RAG) is not needed.
+2. `call_rag_index_api.py`: Designed to test the MySQL API using eligible ADA models specifically for indexing scenarios, where embeddings for documents are generated.
+3. `call_rag_query_api.py`: Designed to test the MySQL API using eligible GPT and ADA models, specifically for RAG scenarios, where embeddings for queries are generated and documents are retrieved from a vector store.

-    To use the tester python file, complete the following:
+    To use the each of the tester python file, complete the following:
     1. **Set .env variables for your AOAI instance**
     ```sh
     OPENAI_API_BASE = "AOAI Endpoint"
     OPENAI_API_VERSION = "AOAI API Version"
     OPENAI_API_KEY = "AOAI API Key"
-    OPENAI_GPT_MODEL = "AOAI Model"
+    OPENAI_GPT_MODEL = "AOAI GPT Model deployment name"
+    OPENAI_ADA_MODEL = "AOAI ADA Model deployment name"
+    AZURE_AI_SEARCH_URL = "Azure AI Search endpoint"
+    AZURE_AI_SEARCH_KEY = "Azure AI Search key"
+    AZURE_AI_SEARCH_INDEX = 'Azure AI Search index name'
     azure_mysql_password = "MySQL server admin password"
     azure_mysql_host = "MySQL server host"
     azure_mysql_user = "MySQL admin user"